rolling-scopes-school/tasks/tasks/webdev-en.md

 ### Penalty points
 For each of the unfulfilled functional requirements, we put **-2 points** for each, but not more than the total points for the block.
 Thus it cannot be more than **-10 points**.

+### How to deploy your page to gh-pages
+gh-pages is a unique feature of Github, available for all public repositories, and for private repositories for an additional price.
+What it does, is it essentially makes your repository revision on the special `gh-pages` branch available on the web.
+Or in simpler words, whatever is on the gh-pages branch, is available via web link.
+When a browser opens up a public file directory like this one, it automatically renders the first index.html file it finds.
+If it does not find an index.html file, it just renders the file list, or whatever the server config tells it to render.

+**Common problems and questions:**\
+\
+**Where can I find my URL for the rendered page?**\
+You can simply go to the main page of your repo by clicking the 'code' tab item found up top.
+Then you need to find the environments section on the right side of the screen, it should have a 'github-pages   active' item in there.
+Click on it, now click on the `View Deployment` button.
+This should lead you to your website

+**I can't find the environments section on the home page**\
+Sometimes the build does not get fired.
+To fix this, you usually need to commit a dummy or empty commit into the gh-pages branch and it should fix your issue

+**I can access the gh-pages generated website, but my solution is not there**\
+Usually, this happens because your solution is stored inside some child folder.
+The URL is used as a file system explorer, where you need to specify the full path to your wanted file.
+So, let's imagine that your gh-pages url is www.mypage.com .
+In your gh-pages **branch**, the solution to this task is stored inside a ./webdev folder.
+That means, that in order to access your solution on the actual gh-pages url, you would need to request www.mypage.com/webdev